Households & Travelers

 When they submit, the information is saved directly to their traveler profile without any action required from you.

-You can also send a request to a specific household member (rather than the primary client).
-From the Household Members section on a client's profile, click the send icon next to the member's name.
-The link goes directly to that member's email address and only updates their profile.
+You can also send a request to a specific traveler (rather than the Lead).
+From the Travel party section on the Travelers tab, click the send icon next to the traveler's name.
+The link goes directly to that person's email address and only updates their profile.

 On the client detail page, the Traveler Info tab stores travel-document details for the primary client: